niltwill/vc-updatedscm/README.md

 - Spand Express driver in "Jury Fury" now agressivly drives away from the accident place if you pass or fail the mission.
 - New GXT Source format, GXT changes required for the mod are now re-done from scratch.
 - Fixed an issue related to VCPD HQ where the player would recive 2 stars wanted level upon leaving it.
+- Cell Phone will no longer ring inside certain interiors making the interior door closed and resulting in player being stuck inside until you either anwser the call or wait until it stops ringing.

 </details>

 <details>